StarKRE22/Atomic/Docs/Entities/Entities/IEntityCore.md

 # 🧩 IEntity Core

-Represent the fundamental identity and state of the entity.
+Represents the fundamental identity and state of the entity.
 It includes unique identifiers, optional names for debugging or tooling, and the main event for reactive state changes.

 ---